 What is web-scale networking?

-Web-scale networking is a new, modern architectural approach to infrastructure with a few key constructs.
+Web-scale networking is a modern architectural approach to infrastructure with a few key constructs.
 Businesses can design cost-effective, agile networks for the modern era by adhering to these three constructs:

 - Open and modular